Residential Permit Parking District Program (RPPD)

 A visitor pass is to be used by visitors to your home and is to be returned to you when they leave.
 It is not to be used by individuals residing at your address or loaned to others to use while not visiting your home such as parking for METRO or attending school.
 Misuse of a visitor pass can result in confiscation of the pass and a fine of $100.
 The pass is to be displayed on the dashboard.

-just moved into an RPPD and do not yet have the required documentation
+who have just moved into an RPPD and do not yet have the required

-for a permit.
-A resident is entitled to only one 60-day pass.
-The pass
+documentation for a permit.
+A resident is entitled to only one 60-day

 Vehicle Exemption Pass – Issued at the discretion of the Police